 The headphones feature an Ambient Aware mode that allows sound to sneak into the earbuds, which offers you a better awareness of your surrounds.
 The headphones do feature a noise-isolating feature, but it doesn’t work as well as the ones that come with Jabra, and that could be due to the fit of these headphones.
 The Samsung Galaxy Buds come with an IPX6 water-resistant, meaning they are splash and sweat-resistant but cannot submerge in water.
 If you’re a heavy sweater and use the gym a lot, these headphones will stand up to even your most prolonged routine.

-Both headphones offer a good, tight fit, that is comfortable for long periods.
+Both headphones offer a good, tight fit, that is comfortable for extended period.
 When it comes to choosing between the two, Jabra is an excellent headphone with a lot of great features, but they also come with a hefty price tag.
 The Samsung Galaxy buds are decent and have everything you need at a reasonable price, but you are sacrificing some luxury quality for them.

 Which headphone is your favorite, the Jabra Elite Active 65t or the Samsung Galaxy Buds?